benhoyt/benhoyt.github.com/writings/hash-table-in-c.md

 You can find the code for this implementation in the [benhoyt/ht](https://github.com/benhoyt/ht) repo on GitHub, in [ht.h](https://github.com/benhoyt/ht/blob/master/ht.h) and [ht.c](https://github.com/benhoyt/ht/blob/master/ht.c).
 For what it's worth, all the code is released under a permissive MIT license.

 I got some [good feedback](https://codereview.stackexchange.com/questions/257634/hash-table-implemented-in-c-with-open-addressing/257649) from Code Review Stack Exchange that helped clean up a few sharp edges, not the least of which was a memory leak due to how I was calling `strdup` during the `ht_expand` step (fixed [here](https://github.com/benhoyt/ht/commit/970ba8ca3ddef5d2aa1d7a36da290f380a87115f)).
-Seth Arnold also gave me some helpful feedback.
+I confirmed the leak [using Valgrind](https://stackoverflow.com/questions/5134891/how-do-i-use-valgrind-to-find-memory-leaks), which I should have run earlier.
+Seth Arnold also gave me some helpful feedback on a draft of this article.
 Thanks, folks!

 ### API design